 More and more studies are being carried out on the harmful health effects of watching television.
 A recent research study conducted at the Harvard School of Public Health indicates that watching too much television can significantly increase the risk of developing obesity and type 2 diabetes.
 Not surprisingly, another study carried out at the University of Rhode Island found that prolonged television watching decreases viewers’ sense of self-efficacy in maintaining personal health.

 Television feeds you false information

-One of the most harmful effects of watching television is that television appears to us to portray or report reality.
-In actuality, however, it just allows us to get a small glimpse of what’s really going on.
+One of the most harmful effects of watching television is that television appears to portray or report reality.
+In fact, it just allows us to get a small glimpse of what’s really going on.
 This particularly happens when watching TV newscasts.
 When we watch a 30 minutes newscast, we usually believe that what it is showing us is all that there is to see.
 After all, if there was more to see, wouldn’t television show us more?
-Unfortunately most people accept whatever television is feeding them without ever casting a doubt on its truthfulness.
+Unfortunately most people accept whatever television is feeding them, without ever casting a doubt on its truthfulness.

 Television makes you dumb

 Another amazingly harmful effect of watching television is the fact it can hinder our ability to think.
 Having talking heads continuously giving us quick information, opinion, analysis and criticism for just about everything, allows us to stop using our critical thinking.
 In this way, we can be easily misinformed and manipulated.